Kenneth Walker III: Professional career

+Seattle Seahawks

 2022

 Walker was drafted by the Seattle Seahawks in the second round with the 41st overall pick in the 2022 NFL draft.

 Walker made his NFL debut in Week 2 against the San Francisco 49ers.
 In Week 5, against the New Orleans Saints, he had a 69-yard rushing touchdown in the 32–39 loss.
 He was named the starting running back for the Seattle Seahawks after Rashaad Penny was placed on injured reserve.
 In Week 7, against the Los Angeles Chargers, Walker rushed for 167 yards and two touchdowns in the 37–23 victory.
 On November 3, Walker was named the NFL's Offensive Rookie of the Month for October.
 In Week 9, he rushed for 109 yards and two touchdowns in a 31–21 victory over the Arizona Cardinals.
 In Week 12, he had another game with two rushing touchdowns in the 40–34 loss to the Las Vegas Raiders.
 He closed out the regular season with three consecutive games with over 100 rushing yards.
 He finished his rookie season with 228 carries for 1,050 rushing yards and nine rushing touchdowns to go along with 27 receptions for 165 receiving yards.
 He joined Curt Warner as the only players in franchise history to rush for at least 1,000 yards as a rookie.
 On January 14, 2023, during the 2022–23 NFL playoffs, Walker rushed the ball 15 times for 63 yards and a touchdown, during a 41–23 Wild Card Round loss to the 49ers.
 He was named to the 2022 Pro Football Writers of America All-Rookie Team.